The 9 Best Magnetic Lashes of 2024, Tested and Reviewed by Editors

 • Liner Formula

-Just like our favorite eyeliners, magnetic liners are not all made equal.
-When shopping for a magnetic liner, you should first consider your preferred applicator and skill level.
+Just like my favorite eyeliners, magnetic liners are not all made equal.
+Consider your preferred applicator and skill level when shopping for a magnetic liner.
 A felt-tip liner brush will give you more control, whereas a pen or marker-tip liner is much more forgiving for beginners.

-Additionally, texture is a big deal when it comes to the best magnetic liners.
+Additionally, texture is a big factor when picking the best magnetic liners.
 “Texture should be smooth and viscous enough that it doesn’t look watery or runny,” says Glamnetic’s CEO and co-founder, Ann McFerran, who also recommends looking for liners that use clean ingredients and no parabens to avoid irritation.

 • Style